 In class two of the series, we'll cover loops and arrays.
 No previous programming experience required, but you need to have intermediate computer skills and a basic understanding of HTML and CSS to attend.

-Building on the skills learned in Wordpress I, students will learn how to customize their Wordpress blog more or use WordPress to create a more robust website.
-We will explore creating pages, static homepages, custom menus, and integrating social media with your WordPress site.
-You must have a Wordpress account to attend and attending the Wordpress.com I class first is highly recommended.
+Building on the skills learned in WordPress I, students will learn how to use WordPress to create a more robust and customized website.
+We will explore creating pages, static homepages, custom menus, and integrating social media.
+You must have a wordpress.com account or have already installed WordPress to attend.
+Attending the WordPress I class first is highly recommended.

-Learn how to use WordPress.com to create your own blog.
-We will cover making new posts, adding photos, links, and videos, managing comments, changing your site’s appearance with themes, and using tags and categories.
-You must have an email address to attend.
-Please sign up for a free account at wordpress.com before coming to class.
+Learn how to use WordPress to create your own blog or basic website.
+We will get to know the WP Admin Dashboard, make new posts, add photos, links, and videos, manage comments, customize the site’s appearance with themes, and use tags and categories.
+Please sign up for a free account at wordpress.com or have WordPress installed before coming to class.

 Need to fix the red eyes in a favorite photo?
 Want to add some balloons and text to a birthday pic?
 Want to give your photos a vintage look?
 Learn how to do all that and more using free, online photo editing services like Pixlr and Photoshop Express!